systopia/de.systopia.cashautopay/README.md

-# Cash AutoPay (de.systopia.cashautopay)
+# Assumed Payments

-This CiviCRM extension **assumes/catches up cash payments** for overdue recurring schedules.
+This CiviCRM extension **assumes/catches up payments** for overdue recurring schedules.

 The full documentation lives in **MKDocs** under the [`docs/`](./docs) folder.